-Plagiarism

-- The deliberate use and appropriation of another are work without any indication of the source and the representation of such work as the Student's own. - Assisting another student in the deliberate use and appropriation of another's work without any indication of the source and the representation of such work as the student's own.
+Plagiarism - The use and appropriation of another's work without any indication of the source and the representation of such work as the student's own.
+Any student who fails to give credit for ideas, expressions or materials taken from another source, including internet sources, is responsible for plagiarism.